aimux docs

 sessionBar is one of the few top-level typed config fields that is wired into runtime initialization today.

-At startup, the app resolves session bar state like this:
+At startup, the app resolves workspace bar state like this:

 2. aimux.json